Doncaster: Road

 Doncaster sits on the European route E15 and is the starting point of European route E13.
 The E13 connects Doncaster, Sheffield and Nottingham to London.
 In the United Kingdom, European route designators are not displayed on road signs.
 The intended motorway design is evidenced in road maps.
 The M1 was extended northward to Leeds, which is why the E13 starts at Doncaster and follows the path of the M18 and the M1.

 Doncaster is situated on the A1(M) and M18 motorways, within 20 minutes of the key M1 and M62 motorways.

 The 15 mi A1(M) motorway bypass cost £6 million and was opened by Ernest Marples in 1961.
 The former route is now the A638 and partly the A614 to Blyth.

+Buses

+Bus services in the area are operated predominantly by First South Yorkshire and Stagecoach East Midlands.
+Routes connect the city with Barnsley, Gainsborough, Retford, Scunthorpe and Worksop.
+Long-distance National Express coach routes travel to Birmingham, Hull, London and Newcastle.